Use these time-tested tips to avoid checking luggage from here on out.

 3. Purchase Packing Cubes

 You’ve no doubt heard at least one friend rave about newfound packing organization courtesy of the addition of packing cubes.
-Without ever having used them, the thought of adding a series of zippered compartments to anything doesn’t necessarily elicit much in the “wow” department.
+If you’ve never used them, the thought of adding a series of zippered compartments to anything might not elicit much in the “wow” department.
 But that reaction is sure to change the moment you begin making use of these handy organizers in your previously disheveled suitcase.
 We love the ones from Eagle Creek, as well as this particular set from Peak Design.

 4. Wear Your Bulkiest Pieces en Route